kayveepr/Halium-9-LeMax2/README.md

 Pleas note it is WIP and adb sideload is preferred for both P and GSI zip so that one can avoid transferring files to device after wipe.
 Theoratically halium-boot.img, ubports-GSI zip file and P Vendor img file are good enoigh to boot and try Halium 9 GSI on X2.
 Please note that "not" all P ROMs or vendor img files work on X2 and hence use only what has been mentioned here.
 This notwithstanding one may find logcat filled with errors for FP and Camera.

+For cameras to work - On CBG MIUI vendor copy over libbinder.so and libcutils.so to /vendor/lib.
+And for AEX vendor in addition to these two files vendor.qti.hardware.camera.device@1.0.so is also required.

 All credits go to Erfanoabdi(GSI), Marc(LineageOS source and other guidance), andr68rus(BaikalOS), CBG(MIUI P Global for X2), shivatejapeddi(AEX). moto999999(AOSiP).